바로가기 메뉴 본문 바로가기 주메뉴 바로가기

 Make sure to bring all the required documents for faster and efficient service.

-□ Documents required for certificates or transcripts legalization:
+□ Documents required for certificate or Transcript legalization:

 2. Documents to be legalized must be original and notarized with the current signature of the Ministry of Foreign Affairs in Nigeria.

-• SCANNED AND PRINTED LETTERS ARE NOT CONSIDERED "ORIGINAL"
+• SCANNED OR PRINTED LETTERS ARE NOT CONSIDERED "ORIGINAL"

-5. An affidavit from the court also stating ownership of the document.
+5. An affidavit from the court stating ownership of the document is also required.

-7. The Fee for each document to be legalized is 6000 naira for each, please come with the exact amount.
-CASH ONLY
+7. The Fee for each document to be legalized is 6,000 naira per document, please bring the exact amount.
+CASH ONLY.

 PLEASE DO NOT LAMINATE DOCUMENTS TO BE LEGALIZED

-Note: If a certificate or transcript is more than one, then a letter from the most recent school attended should be brought.
+Note: If more than one certificate or transcript is to be legalized, a letter from the most recently attended school must be provided.

-1 application form per document.
-Fill in the date on the application form
+One application form per document.
+Fill in the date on the application form.

-NOTE THAT IF A REPRESENTATIVE IS TO SUBMIT AND COLLECT ON YOUR BEHALF, THEY ARE REQUIRED TO PRESENT A SWORN AFFIDAVIT OF AUTHORIZATION PROVIDED BY YOU, AS WELL AS A COPY OF THEIR INTERNATIONAL PASSPORT / NIN.
-IN THIS CASE, THE FORM HAS TO BE FILLED WITH THE INFORMATION OF BOTH THE OWNER OF THE DOCUMENTS AND TEH REPRESENTATIVE (name, date of birth, address and phone number).
+IF A REPRESENTATIVE IS SUBMITTING AND COLLECTING DOCUMENTS ON YOUR BEHALF, THEY ARE REQUIRED TO PRESENT A SWORN AFFIDAVIT OF AUTHORIZATION PROVIDED BY YOU, ALONG WITH A COPY OF THEIR INTERNATIONAL PASSPORT OR NIN.
+IN THIS CASE, THE APPLICATION FORM MUST INCLUDE THE INFORMATION OF BOTH THE DOCUMENT OWNER AND THE REPRESENTATIVE(name, date of birth, address, and phone number).

-Note: The Embassy of the Republic of Korea reserves the right to cancel appointments in the event of non-working holidays, special notices, or bad weather conditions.
-The Embassy of Republic of Korea will inform the applicants accordingly, via the contact information provided at the email.
+Note: The Embassy of the Republic of Korea reserves the right to cancel appointments in the event of non-working holidays, special notices, or adverse weather conditions.
+The Embassy of the Republic of Korea will inform applicants accordingly via the contact information provided in the email.

 loading